Graduate student opportunities 2025

-Team Echinacea seeks a MS student who is enthusiastic about getting a jump start on their thesis during the summer 2024 field season before matriculation into the fall 2024 program.
+Team Echinacea seeks a MS student who is enthusiastic about prairie conservation and research and wants to get a jump start on their thesis during the summer 2025 field season before matriculation into the fall 2025 program.
 This student would be advised by Dr. Wagenius in the Plant Biology and Conservation program at Northwestern University.

 We seek someone who is broadly interested in working on ecology, evolution, or conservation biology of plants or insects in fragmented prairie habitat.
 The opportunity provides summer funding to conduct fieldwork, lead projects, and build on existing infrastructure to develop a research project at our study site in western Minnesota.